kairos-io/kairos/README.md

 - :octocat: Open Source
 - :lock: Linux immutable, meta-distribution
 - :key: Secure
-- :whale: Container based
+- :whale: Container-based
 - :penguin: Distribution agnostic

 Kairos can be used to:

 - Easily spin-up a Kubernetes cluster, with the Linux distribution of your choice :penguin:
-- Manage the cluster lifecycle with Kubernetes—from building, to provisioning, and upgrading :rocket:
+- Manage the cluster lifecycle with Kubernetes—from building to provisioning, and upgrading :rocket:
-- Create a multiple—node, single cluster that spans up across regions :earth_africa:
+- Create a multiple—node, a single cluster that spans up across regions :earth_africa:

 For comprehensive docs, tutorials, and examples see our [documentation](https://kairos.io).

 ## Project status

-- (Sep 29 2022) announcing Kairos 1.0 GA availability.
+- (Sep 29, 2022) announcing Kairos 1.0 GA availability.
 Kairos is now backed by Spectro Cloud, which contributes to the project.
 Kairos will remain fully community-driven and has its own governance.
 See the [announcement](https://github.com/kairos-io/kairos/discussions/159)
-- (Sep 15 2022) the c3OS project has a new name: Kairos!
+- (Sep 15, 2022) the c3OS project has a new name: Kairos!
 For full details, see https://github.com/c3os-io/c3os/issues/88 and https://github.com/c3os-io/c3os/discussions/84.

-## What is it ?
+## What is it?

 Kairos is a Cloud Native, meta-Linux distribution that can be built, managed, and ran with Kubernetes.

 Why/when should I use it?

-- Build your Cloud on-premise, no vendor-lock in—completely Open Source
+- Build your Cloud on-premise, no vendor lock-in—completely Open Source.
-- Brings the same convenience as a public cloud on—premises
+- Brings the same convenience as a public cloud on-premise.
 - Node provisioning, by bringing your image or using the Kairos releases.
-- For appliances that don't have to be Kubernetes application, specific-its design fits multiple use case scenarios
+- For appliances that don't have to be Kubernetes application specific-its design fits multiple use case scenarios.

 ## Features

-- At the current state, Kairos can create a multiple-node Kubernetes cluster with [k3s](https://k3s.io)—all k3s features are supported.
+- At the current state, Kairos can create a multiple-node Kubernetes cluster with [k3s](https://k3s.io)—all K3s features are supported.
 - Upgrades can be done manually via CLI or with Kubernetes.
 Distribution of upgrades are done via container registries.
 - An immutable distribution that you can configure to your needs while maintaining its immutability.
 - Node configuration via a single, cloud-init config file.
-- Handle airgap upgrades with in—cluster, container registries.
+- Handle airgap upgrades within cluster and container registries.
 - Extend the image in runtime or build time via Kubernetes Native API.
 - Plans to support CAPI, with full device lifecycle management.
 - Plans to support up to RKE2, kubeadm, and much more!